Jackey-Huo/spf13-vim/README.markdown

 **Note: the markdown and html <f5> feature depend on google-chrome and pandoc**

-feel free to use it or fork it for you own setting, add I'd be very glad if you star the repository
+feel free to use it or fork it for you own setting, add I'd be very glad if you star the repository (●′ω`●)

 # Below are the origin README